MikeAfterDark/blog/_posts/2025-04-06-No Adjacent Characters.md

 "Nope, first time I'm hearing about those, I could try see if I can figure it out in a few minutes if you'd like?"

-> "No, no. Now's not the time to look things up 😊"
+> "No, no. Now's not the time to look things up 😊, not during an interview. 😊"

 *At this point I'm 'like a 1L pot of room temp water that got slapped by 165,505 hands that generate ~2J of energy' (translation: "starting to boil"), this is question 2 out of 2 that they're asking of me so I check the time and there are 20 minutes left out of 30*